DarkB0shy/42CProjects/README.md

 at runtime.
 To test this program you can run it with: 5 800 200 200 7.
 Every philo will eat 7 times and all of them will live.

-When dealing with multi-threading, several threads may try to access or modify a variable value at the same time resulting in undefined behaviour (that variable might be used in different parts of the program with different values).
+Race conditions occur when dealing with multi-threading: several processes may try to access or modify a variable value at the same time, resulting in undefined behaviour (that variable might be used from different parts of the program with different values).
 This is when mutexes come in handy for they "lock" a function or a portion of the program to other threads.
-Every thread needs two forks to "eat" from the table and there are as many forks as philosophers, also each one of them must be "protected" by a mutex.
+Every thread needs two forks to "eat" from the table and there are as many forks as philosophers; each fork should be protected by a mutex.
 If pthread_mutex_lock(&pthread_mutex_t) returns a non-zero value, that mutex will be "locked" or non accessible to other threads until a call to pthread_mutex_unlock(&pthread_mutex_t) will be made by the thread that first locked the mutex.
-This means every line of code within those two functions won't get executed by (at least) another one of the active processes.
+This means every line of code within those two functions won't get executed by any other active process.
 An extremely detailed guide can be found at: https://github.com/TommyJD93/Philosophers